christopherhem/team-table/README.md

 ## Setup
   - clone the repository
-  - You will need a pg-admin and a postgres-data volume,
+  - You will need a pg-admin and a postgres-data volume, as well as a top level .env file
     - docker volume create pg-admin
     - docker volume create postgres-data
+    - create a top level env file and paste this into it: TEAM_DATABASE_URL=postgresql://teams:password@postgres/teams
   - docker-compose build
   - docker-compose up
   - website hosted locally on localhost:3000